 The average difficulty level S of a route in the Single Trail Scale

 In the real world, the same single track can present different levels of difficulty in some of its passages or sections.
 As convention, what determines the classification of a single track in the STS mtb trail difficulty rating system is the average difficulty level S detected for most of the route.
-A route can therefore be classified as S2 even if inside there are passages with difficulty S3.
+A route can therefore be classified as S2 even if some of its passages and sections are rated S3.

 S0 Trail Difficulty Rating